Javascript is not enabled.

 • If you move out of your Medicare Advantage plan’s service area or your plan leaves the business.

-For more information about the times insurers can’t charge more or reject you because of your health, see the Centers for Medicare & Medicaid Services’ Guide to Choosing a Medigap Policy.
+Keep in mind that insurers can’t charge more or reject you because of your health.
+To learn more, read the Centers for Medicare & Medicaid Services’ Guide to Choosing a Medigap Policy.

 2. Know your state’s rules